You are currently viewing Utah Criminal Law Procedures

 A few months after the defendant is found guilty, he returns to court to be sentenced.

-There are many types of sentences, including things such as the death penalty.
+There are many types of sentences, including the death penalty.
 However, the death penalty can only be imposed on defendants convicted of capital offenses—such as murder, treason, genocide, or the killing or kidnapping of a Congressman, the President, or a Supreme Court justice.
 In Utah, only aggravated murder could potentially result in the death sentence.
+Unlike other punishments, a jury must decide whether to impose the death penalty.
+Many states have stopped using the death penalty, though the federal government may still use it.

 A specific conviction may be reversed, a sentence altered, or a new trial may be ordered altogether if the Court of Appeals decides that particular course of action.